Hacker0x01/docs.hackerone.com/docs/programs/bounty-tables.md

 To set up and publish your bounty table on your security page:

-1. Go to your program’s Settings > Rewards > Bounties.
+1. Go to your program’s **Settings > Rewards > Bounties**.
+2. <i>Optional</i> Edit the column names of the bounty table that best fit the reward structure of your program under the **Bounty Table** section.
-2. Input your bounty amounts for each severity rating under the Bounty Table section.
+3. Input your bounty amounts under each column.
      * Note: Critical vulnerabilities should have the highest bounty amount whereas a severity rating of Low should have the lowest amount.
+4. <i>(Optional)</i> Add a description about how severity is determined or examples of what types of bugs fall into which category.
-3. Click <b>Save this bounty table!</b>
+5. Click <b>Save this bounty table!</b>

 ![bounty-tables-1](./images/bounty-tables-1.png)